 As much as I love an elaborate sauce, it’s sometimes best to keep it simple.
-That being said, this is more than just garlic and butter.
+This fantastic combo of garlicky, buttery goodness cooks up in just 20 minutes.

 Much like garlic butter, there are few things alfredo sauce can’t fix.
 It’s rich, creamy, fragrant, and beautifully cheesy.

 It’s also a lot easier to make from scratch than people think.
 So, put that jar of sauce down and head to the kitchen.